weaponsforge/mongo-importex/README.md

 4. Press **[6] - Save** to save the previously encoded database credentials for future use and exit to the main screen.

-5. Press **[7] Save and Export Database** to save the previously encoded database credentials for future use and start database export `(mongodump)`.
+5. Press **[7] Save and Export Database** to save the previously encoded database credentials and start database export `(mongodump)`.

-6. If you already have exported binary databases directories saved in this project's root directory, press **[8] - Save and Import Database** to save the previously encoded database credentials for future use, and to start the  database import `(mongorestore)` of the binary database which you will get to select on the resulting **AVAILABLE DATABASES TO IMPORT** screen.
+6. If you already have exported binary databases directories saved in this project's root directory, press **[8] - Save and Import Database** to save the previously encoded database credentials, and to start the  database import `(mongorestore)` of the binary database which you will get to select on the resulting **AVAILABLE DATABASES TO IMPORT** screen.

 7. Press **[9] Export Database** to start the database export process using the credentials that have been previously encoded.